 Wash your hands well after changing diapers.
-Dispose of diapers carefully so bacteria don’t spread.
+Dispose of diapers carefully so bacteria doesn't spread.

 Wash your hands well before and after contact with someone who is ill.
-Use soap and water or an alcohol-based hand gel containing at least 60 percent alcohol.
+Use soap and water or an alcohol-based hand gel containing at least 60% alcohol.

-Wear gloves when handling clothing, bed linen, or towels belonging to a sick person.
+Wear gloves when handling clothing, bed linens, or towels belonging to a sick person.
 Discard the gloves after each use.
 Then wash your hands well.
-Wash bed linen and other personal items separately in hot water with detergent and liquid bleach.
+Wash bed linens and other personal items separately in hot water with detergent and liquid bleach.

 Many hospitals and nursing homes take these steps to help prevent the spread of gastroenteritis:

-Handwashing: Health care workers wash their hands well with soap and water or use an alcohol-based hand cleaner before and after touching each patient.
+Handwashing.
+Healthcare workers wash their hands well with soap and water or use an alcohol-based hand cleaner before and after touching someone.
 They also wash their hands after touching any surface that may be contaminated.

-Protective clothing: Health care workers wear gloves and sometimes gowns when working with patients who have gastroenteritis.
+Protective clothing.
+Healthcare workers wear gloves and sometimes gowns when working with people who have gastroenteritis.
 They remove these items before leaving the room.

-Private rooms: Patients with bacterial gastroenteritis are placed in private rooms or share a room with others who have the same infection.
+Private rooms.
+People with bacterial gastroenteritis are placed in private rooms or share a room with others who have the same infection.